 Native Eyewear Acadia

 This particular style isn't universally loved, however.
 They have a specific shape and fit that's difficult to pin down into easily definable characteristics.
 Rather than falling neatly into fitting wider or narrower faces, the fit, feel, and style was — for our testing team — quite personal and subjective.
 You just have to put them on and judge for yourself.
 A few women found that the particular style of wrapping bows on the Acadia puts them too close to the faces and too tight, while others loved the security and feel.
-At the end of the day, if these shades feel good and are to your style, it's hard to understate their terrific value.
+At the end of the day, if these shades feel good and compliment your looks, it's hard to understate their terrific value.

 Read review: Native Eyewear Acadia